- What to do

 When looking through the Instagram profiles of travellers enjoying the vanlife experience in Sweden, the variety of open landscapes, revealed views of misty lakes through a pair of unfolded backdoors and relaxed poses in front of the van, all tell a story of the liberating experience when having nowhere, yet everywhere to go.

-Some travel with the intention to make a stop at one of southern Sweden’s many farmers offering a taste of the refined agricultural raw materials harvested in the area.
+Some travel with the intention of stopping at one of southern Sweden’s many farmers, offering a taste of the refined agricultural raw materials harvested in the area.
+Others aim to avoid highways by travelling the country roads with their many adjacent flea markets full of Swedish antiques.

-Some are marvelled by nature’s own creativity while enjoying the view of its column-like landforms created by waves moulding coastal rock over centuries in the northern parts of Gotland.
+Some are astonished by nature’s creativity while enjoying the view of its column-like landforms, created by waves moulding coastal rock over centuries in the northern parts of Gotland.
+Others take the coastal route to reach the end of the road of Swedish Lapland, where the sun never sets in the midst of the summer.

 On the road in northern Sweden